Installing on Heroku

 If it doesn’t end that way, there will be a red link and you can check the release log to see what the error reported was.
 We might be able to help you to deciphering that, in which case it may be helpful to copy-and-paste its contents.

-If you’ve using a custom domain: Don’t use heroku.com URLs!
+If you’ve using a custom domain: Don’t use herokuapp.com URLs!

 12. On the site, complete the set-up phase